sgraf812/sgraf812.github.io/blog/2017-12-04-strictness-analysis-part-1.md

 Amazing!
 No boxing happening at all.
 That should be enough to reach C level performance, given a good compiler backend.
-The takeaway is that using `foldl` is great as long as list fusion kicks in.
+The takeaway is that using `foldl` is great as long as list fusion kicks in, but better err on the safe side and use the strict `foldl'` when we expect strictness anyway.

 ## Summary
 This post tried to demonstrate how to debug strictness in the face of compiler optimizations to achieve minimal time and space footprints.